Birth Control: A Guy’s Guide

-- The patch: The patch is worn directly on the torso, abdomen, upper arm or buttocks for week long periods.
-A new patch must be applied immediately after patch is removed to effectively reduce the chances of pregnancy.
+- The patch: Kind of like a Band-Aid, the patch is worn directly on the torso, abdomen, upper arm or buttocks for week long periods.